Bourgeois contact structures: tightness, fillability and applications: Symplectically aspherical fillings of Bourgeois Contact Manifolds

-\textbf{Symplectically aspherical fillings of $S^*\TT^n$: diffeomorphism type.} Once the homotopy type is established, understanding the diffeomorphism type can be done by using the s--cobordism theorem.
+\textbf{Symplectically aspherical fillings of $S^*\TT^n$: diffeomorphism type.} Once the homotopy type is understood, the diffeomorphism type can be determined using the s--cobordism theorem.
 The argument below is just an adaptation of \cite[Sections 5 and 8]{BGZ} to our setting.
 We thus give a sketch of the proof, referring to the proofs of the technical statements in \cite{BGZ}; for the readers' ease, we also adopt their notations.